kameron-h/CodePathWEB102-Flashcards/README.md

 ## Notes

-The most challenging part of creating this app was figuring out how to flip the card between the question & answer.
+The most challenging part of building the web app was ensuring that the user's answer would be marked as correct regardless of formatting.

 ## License